Security-Onion-Solutions/securityonion-docs/introduction.rst

 Security Onion Console (SOC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`soc` is the first thing you see when you log into Security Onion.
-It includes a new :ref:`alerts` interface which allows you to see all of your NIDS/HIDS alerts.
+It includes a new :ref:`alerts` interface which allows you to see all of your NIDS and HIDS alerts.

 .. image:: https://user-images.githubusercontent.com/1659467/95372830-213c6200-08aa-11eb-99ba-0aea7a3330de.png
   :target: https://user-images.githubusercontent.com/1659467/95372830-213c6200-08aa-11eb-99ba-0aea7a3330de.png